 One solution could be a system of single anchor points, another solution is a horizontal lifeline system (HLL).
 Both solutions need to be combined with a lanyard and a full body harness.
 In this blog we’d like to provide a comparison between these two systems and point out the advantages.
 We need to stress, however, that there is no one-size fits all solution to provide fall protection.
 Every situation has its own challenges and thus requires a different system to combat the site specific risks.

-Using a single anchor point system
+Using a single anchor point system for fall protection

 A system of single anchor points can be installed in the middle of the roof, or along the safe edge of the roof parameter depending on the shape and size of the roof surface.
 A worker needs to detach from one anchor point and reattach to another when they need to switch to a different work area.